What is a design sprint?

 A design sprint is an intense, time-boxed innovation process where a small multidisciplinary team moves from a problem to validated prototypes in just a few days.
-It uses design thinking principles to rapidly generate solutions, build functional prototypes, and test them with real users—compressing months of work into roughly a week.
+In the Innovation Mode methodology, design sprints are a core tool within the Opportunity Validation capability - they use design thinking principles to rapidly generate solutions, build functional prototypes, and test them with real users, compressing months of work into roughly a week.

 - Typically runs 3-5 days with a dedicated, co-located team of 5-7 people